Sort results by:

 Not many people realise that the historic Belgian town of Bruges, or Brugge in Flemish, is in fact within easy driving distance from Calais to make an ideal day trip destination.
 Bruges has been called "The Venice of the North" due to its canal-lined streets and stunning architecture.
 It is easy to explore on foot, by horse-drawn carriage or canal cruiser.
 Tempting Belgian chocolates, beautiful hand-made lace and world-famous beers make Bruges one of our most popular destinations.

 Bruges boasts a rich cultural heritage.
 The majestic past of Bruges lives on in the many works of art that can be seen in the many museums, often housed in historic buildings.
 The many places of interest, too, are silent witnesses to the city’s rich heritage.
 Bruges has a lot to offer from a culinary perspective too.
-Many restaurants offer typical regional dishes of Bruges as well as exotic delicacies for different tastes and budgets.
+Many restaurants, cafes and bars offer typical regional dishes of Bruges as well as exotic delicacies for different tastes and budgets.
 Trip Advisor may be able to help you choose a suitable venue.

 Normally a minimum of 4 hours in Bruges subject to travel time.
 So as to preserve its unique heritage for locals and visitors alike,coaches are not allowed into the inner city.
 We therefore park at the coach park which is a flat, leisurely 20 minute walk to the main city centre or closeby there is a bus stop where a frequent bus service runs to and from the city centre.